The First Strategy Every Founder-Led Brand Needs

 Alignment isn't about doing what simply feels good.

-It’s about coherence between your values, ambitions, nervous system, leadership style, capacity, and business model.
-It means building a company that supports the life you want to live, not just the image of success you were conditioned to chase.
+It's about coherence between your values, ambitions, nervous system, leadership style, capacity, and business model.

 Alignment lives at the intersection of identity, capacity, and business model.